 Summary Judgment Motion

-Back in November 2021, the defendants in the AFFF MDL filed a motion for partial summary judgment arguing that they had immunity from suit under the government contractor defense.
+Back in November 2021, the defendants in the AFFF MDL filed a motion for partial summary judgment, arguing that they had immunity from suit under the government contractor defense.

-Number of AFFF Lawsuit
+Number of AFFF Lawsuits

 Over the last month, 115 new AFFF firefighting foam / PFAS water contamination cases were transferred into the AFFF MDL, which now has 2,700 active cases.

 A growing percentage of the newly filed cases are PFAS water contamination claims by plaintiffs who lived on or near military bases where firefighting foam was frequently used.
-The plaintiffs in these cases are alleging that the use of AFFF caused their water supply to be contaminated with PFAS resulting in adverse health consequences.
+The plaintiffs in these cases allege that the use of AFFF caused their water supply to be contaminated with PFAS resulting in adverse health consequences.

 June 2022 PFAS Class Action Update